edwinbs/lyra/README.md

 1. Clone this repository
 2. Install dojo, dijit, and dgrid using CPM in the top-level `lyra/` directory.
-3. Get test data and video files from (TODO). **IMPORTANT:** the videos should be used for development only.
+3. Get test data and video files from [https://impresscourse.com/lyra/lyra-samples.zip](https://impresscourse.com/lyra/lyra-samples.zip).
+User: `hope22` Pass: `*,&1,b~6Dpm}` **IMPORTANT:** the videos should be used for development only.
 We'll find more-flexibly licensed videos.
 4. Configure your HTTP server (see next section)

 The current code works on **Safari** on Mac (latest) and **Firefox** on Windows (tested on [ESR 17](http://www.mozilla.org/en-US/firefox/organizations/all.html)).